 - The pennies are now shiny and look new!
 Take out the pennies and rinse them with fresh water.
 Place them on a paper towel to dry off.

-Penny Change Experiment Instructions
+Experiment 2 Instructions

-Part 2 – Shiny to Green
+Experiment Two – Shiny to Green

 - Fold a paper towel or cotton pad to fit the bottom of your container with a lid.